 The Activ3 took us 10:31 minutes to assemble and is average for difficulty with more parts to attach than the competition.
 The manual is a multi-language format that can make following along challenging so it takes time to find the right instructions.

-The Activ3 has a swivel front wheel that makes negotiating turns and tight spaces easier than a fixed wheel, but it still only earns 6 of 10 for maneuverability.
+The Activ3 has a swivel front wheel that makes negotiating turns and tight spaces easier than a fixed wheel, but it is still only average for maneuverability.

 This stroller feels bulky and clunky compared to the competition on flat surfaces, but it is on par with the Chicco Tre.
 Because of its size, it has a tendency to feel less responsive and it requires more forethought than you'd expect.
 Moving off-road is somewhat harder which is disappointing in a jogger with larger rubber tires and suspension.
 The flex in the adjustable handlebar translates to less control over bumps and uneven surfaces.

 The Activ3 is on the heavy side compared to the competition with a weight of 27.1 lbs, but it measures 14,229 cubic inches when folded which is smaller comparatively.
 While it isn't the heaviest, which is closer 35+, it is heavy compared to the higher ranking stroller we tested.